Anaxarchus/zero-g/README.md

-#Zero Triangles
+# Zero G

-A basic abstraction library for working with triangles
+A basic abstraction library for working with geometric primitives